-A: Janzour, Sirraj area is just outside of Tripoli and is full of large houses with pool and garden occupied by expats.
-The area is quieter then the city which tends to be very chaotic and traffic can be a nightmare.
+A: Janzour, Sirraj area is just outside of Tripoli and is full of large houses with pools and gardens occupied by expats.
+The area is quieter than the city, which tends to be very chaotic and traffic can be a nightmare.
 If you have children I strongly suggest living in one of the expat compound/villages within Janzur area – ‘Palm City’ is the latest project and is really gorgeous, there is also ‘Regata’ which is also close to Janzour.
-These villages have their own restaurants, entertainment areas, gym, fitness centre, sports facilities, clinic, supermarket and much more.
+These villages have their own restaurants, entertainment areas, gym, fitness centre, sports facilities, clinics, supermarkets and much more.

 Q: How do you rate the standard of accommodation in Libya?

 A: Very high.
-Most expats live in large villas with pool and garden or else in one of the expat villages like Palm City or Regata.
+Most expats live in large villas with pools and gardens, or else in one of the expat villages like Palm City or Regata.

 Q: What’s the cost of living in Libya compared to Malta?
 What is cheap or expensive in particular?

 A: VERY cheap compared to home.
-Fuel is OF COURSE very cheap, almost cheaper then water, vegetables, fruit, fish and meat are all much cheaper than what you would buy at home.
-All in all cost of living is extremely low.
+Fuel is OF COURSE very cheap, almost cheaper than water, vegetables, fruit, fish and meat are all much cheaper than what you would buy at home.
+All in all, cost of living is extremely low.

 Q: What are the locals like; do you mix mainly with other expats?

 A: The locals are very nice.
-I have always been treated respectfully and both men and women are very friendly and obliging.
-We socialize with expats, however, we work and meet with many locals and they are really very lovely people.
+I have always been treated respectfully, and both men and women are very friendly and obliging.
+We socialise with expats, however, we work and meet with many locals, and they are really very lovely people.